Cong continues attack on LDF govt over M M Mani's remarks | Politics

 She said, ''Instead of shedding tears for CPI, K C Venugopal should be focused on his party and the situation of women in its Youth Congress.
 He should be more focused or concerned about Congress not becoming leaderless.
 He need not shed tears for CPI.''
 The CPI leader was speaking to reporters in Delhi.

+Later, Kerala Minister for Animal Husbandry J Chinchurani told reporters that Annie Raja has said what she had to say.

-In response to queries whether there was any lack of support from the CPI over her recent comments about Mani's remarks or if her reaction was from an individual standpoint and not that of the party, she said that what she said was the reaction of the party.
+Regarding what happened in the State Assembly, the Minister said, ''What happened in the Assembly will be resolved there.
+I believed efforts for that would be made by the Chief Minister and the Speaker.''
+CPI's assistant State secretary Prakash Babu said, ''Something that was not to be said was said.
+K K Sivaraman responded to that nicely.
+Annie Raja also gave a good reply.
+So, we can leave it at that.''
+Annie Raja, in response to queries whether there was any lack of support from the CPI over her recent comments about Mani's remarks or if her reaction was from an individual standpoint and not that of the party, said what she said was the reaction of the party.

 She further said issues like gender equality and gender sensitivity need to be openly discussed in Kerala where both the Left and the Congress have considerable presence.